kthewhispers/XDF/README.md

 # XDF
-XDF, standing for X data file, is a powerful, easy-to-read, completely customizable library used for reading and writing text data.
+XDF, standing for X data file, is a powerful, easy-to-read, completely customizable library used for reading and storing data.
 Please read the
 [XDF Wiki](https://github.com/kthewhispers/XDF/wiki) in order to understand how to use XDF, what it's all about, and the power of it.

 ## How do I use XDF?